 Speech-language pathology services are available for evaluation and treatment of patients for speech, language, cognitive-communication and swallowing disorders.

-Psychiatry and psychological services are a component of the comprehensive treatment plan for both our inpatient and outpatient care.
-Our psychiatrists and psychologists collaborate with the treatment team on all major decisions affecting our patient’s mental and medical health.
+Psychological services are a component of the comprehensive treatment plan for both our inpatient and outpatient care.
+Our psychologists collaborate with the treatment team on all major decisions affecting our patient’s mental and medical health.